 The idea of a holistic, digital field of “employee communication” as opposed to traditional internal communication is relatively recent.
 Yet it is a market that is maturing rapidly.
 This market includes products designed to facilitate communication within a company, between management, employees, and outside sources.
 What was once considered internal communication is now part of a much larger online communication ecosystem, one in which employees can receive company news, read digital newsletters, follow competitive reports, and receive the thoughts of industry leaders and influencers, all on the same channels.
 Here are a few of the key findings from the latest Gartner Report, regarding employee communication tools:

 Employers want to modernize employee communication.

+Recently Sociabble discussed the future of internal communication at the internal communication summit in Delhi.
 The fact that transformation is needed in the sphere of communications is not lost on corporate leaders.
 It’s viewed largely as a necessity.
 Essentially, an advanced employee communication platform is seen as part of a larger modernization and digital transformation initiative.
 It’s become a step companies know they need to take to change with the times and adapt to the new digital reality—while improving the employee experience in the process.
 Thus, it’s not surprising that more and more companies are adopting digital platforms to handle their employee communication.

 Email distribution lists and intranet sites remain popular.